mkutu/AgIR-CVToolkit/README.md

 # AgIR-CVToolkit

-Agricultural Image Repository Computer Vision Toolkit - A pipeline for querying agricultural databases and running CV models.
+Agricultural Image Repository Computer Vision Toolkit - A pipeline for querying the SemiF and Field Agricultural Image Repository (AgIR) and running CV models.

 ## Quick Start